PracticalAstronomyCrew/knowledgebase/docs/source/pm/p13-emission-line-mapping.rst

     * Data Reduction Basic Steps

-        *  Visit the page :ref:`data-reduction`
+        *  Visit the page :ref:`data-reduction`.
-        * Reduce the images to remove the systematic effects
+        * Reduce the images to remove the systematic effects.
-        * Carefully align and combine observations in each filter to produce the highest signal to noise images possible
+        * Carefully align and combine observations in each filter to produce the highest signal to noise images possible.

     * Further for this project